CodersSquad/ap-labs/labs/c-file-dir-monitor/README.md

 Lab - File/Directory Monitor
 ============================

 Write a program that logs all file creations, deletions, and renames under the directory named in its command-line argument.
 The program should monitor events in all of the subdirectories under the specified directory.

 To obtain a list of all of these subdirectories, you will need to make use of [nftw()](https://linux.die.net/man/3/nftw).
 When a new subdirectory is added under the tree or a directory is deleted, the set of monitored subdirectories should be updated accordingly.

+**Important Note:**

-**Note:** Monitor will only watch until 2nd level of the base directory tree.
+Monitor will only watch until 2nd level of the base directory tree.
+It means that it will only monitor files on base directory and its subdirectories.
+New directories on subdirectories will only be notified but not monitored.

 **Sample Output**
 ```